nwolverson/atom-ide-purescript/README.md

 ![Type tooltip](http://nwolverson.github.io/atom-ide-purescript/assets/type-tooltip.png)

 This is really stupid, and only cares that you hover over a word regardless of context, you will get some false positives.

-## Custom port

-To run `psc-ide-server` on a custom port, start the command with the `-p` flag, e.g. `psd-ide-server -p 4243`.
-Then set the same number in the package settings.

 ## Build